Interview with Richard Werly, from Gavroche newspaper for Francophones in Thailand

 First: health and medical infrastructure.

 It is of a very high standard.
-This is one of the areas in which Thailand has made the most progress over the last two decades.
-You’ll find English-speaking doctors everywhere.
+This is one of the areas in which Thailand has made most progress over the last two decades.
+English-speaking doctors are to be found everywhere.
 Medicines are easy to obtain.
-The hospitals are clean and well-kept.
+Hospitals are clean and well-kept.
 Emergency services are friendly and professional.
-An increasing number of specialized clinics are also offering their services.
+More and more specialized clinics are offering their services.

-Second step: the notion of the healthcare system.
-In France, this means social security, reimbursement, etc. Forget that in Thailand.
-Everything is paid for in cash.
+Second: the notion of a healthcare system.
+In France, this means social security, reimbursement and so on.
+Forget that in Thailand.
+You pay cash for everything.
 That’s why it’s so important to have a good insurance policy before you leave, and to always carry enough money in case of an accident, for example.
 I insist on insurance.
-Thailand is a country where good insurance policies are available, whether taken out from France or not.
-It’s a must.
+Thailand is a country where good insurance policies are available, whether taken out in France or not.
+This is a must.

 6. Any reading tips?

-Start by reading the international press: Le Monde, Le Figaro…and of course Le Temps!
-Read also Gavroche-Thailand!
+First, read the international press: Le Monde, Le Figaro…and of course Le Temps!
+Read Gavroche-Thailand too!
 But that’s not all.
 Other well-informed websites exist.
 But above all, read a few reference books.
-I quote from “Les 101 idées reçues sur la Thaïlande”, just published by our contributor Eugénie Merieau.
-My former colleague Arnaud Dubus has also published a very good “Thaïlande” (Thailand), published by La découverte.
+I quote “Les 101 idées reçues sur la Thaïlande” (101 preconceived ideas about Thailand) just published by our colleague Eugénie Merieau.
+My former colleague Arnaud Dubus has also published a very good “Thaïlande” (La découverte).
 For the region, I can only recommend the books in the “L’Ame des peuples” collection, which I edit for Nevicata.
 We have volumes on Cambodia, Vietnam and Laos!

 For your Thailand health insurance, you can get a free quote on this website or contact our team.